First Coast Flyer: Routes

 Currently, the First Coast Flyer serves stations in Downtown Jacksonville and along the Green, Blue, Red, and Orange Lines.

 Downtown service runs on Northbound and Southbound routes, and features twelve stations and dedicated lanes for its buses.
 Downtown service runs from the Jacksonville Regional Transportation Center (next to the Prime F. Osborn III Convention Center), north to the Rosa Parks Transit Station, and south to a station at Kings Avenue on the Southbank.

 Green Line

 The North Corridor/Green Line Route 102 runs 9.39 miles north through the Springfield and Northside areas.
 It runs from the Jacksonville Regional Transportation Center to Interstate 295 at Lem Turner Road.
 It serves 11 stations.

 Blue Line

 The Southeast Corridor/Blue Line Route 107 runs south through the LaVilla, Southbank, San Marco, and Southside areas.
 It runs from the Jacksonville Regional Transportation Center to The Avenues at the intersection of U.S. 1 (Philips Highway) and Southside Boulevard near Interstate 95.
 It serves 12 stations.

 Red Line

 The Southeast Corridor/Red Line Route 109 runs east from Downtown to Jacksonville Beach along Arlington Expressway, Southside Boulevard and Beach Boulevard.
 It serves 17 stations.

 Orange Line

-The Southwest Corridor/Orange Line Route 105 runs south from the Jacksonville Regional Transportation Center through Riverside and Avondale to Orange Park along Blanding Boulevard.
+The Southwest Corridor/Orange Line Route 105 runs south from the Jacksonville Regional Transportation Center through Riverside and Avondale to Orange Park Mall along Blanding Boulevard.
 It serves 13 stations.